Network Granger Causality with Inherent Grouping Structure: Performance Evaluation

 \section{Performance Evaluation}

-We evaluate the performances of regular, adaptive and thresholded variants of the group NGC estimators through an extensive simulaiton study, and compare the results to those obtained from lasso estimates.
-A standard R package (\texttt{grpreg} \citep{grpreg09}) was used to obtain the estimates.

-The settings considered are: \begin{enumerate} \item \textit{Balanced groups of equal size}: The parameters are as follows: i.i.d samples of size $n=60,110,160$ are generated from lag-2 ($d=2$) VAR models on $T=5$ time points, comprising of $p=60,120,200$ nodes partitioned into groups of equal size in the range 3-5. \item \textit{Unbalanced groups:} In this case, the corresponding node set is partitioned into one larger group of size 10 and many groups of size 5. \item \textit{Misspecified balanced groups:} The parameters are as follows: i.i.d samples of size $n=60,110,160$ are generated from lag-2 ($d=2$) VAR models on $T=10$ time points, comprising of $p=60,120$ nodes partitioned into groups of equal size 6.
-Further, for each group there is a 30\% misspecification rate, namely that for every parent group of a downstream node, 30\% of the group members do not exert any effect on it. \end{enumerate}
+We evaluate the performances of regular, adaptive and thresholded variants of the group NGC estimators through an extensive simulation study, and compare the results to those obtained from lasso estimates.
+The R package \texttt{grpreg} \citep{grpreg09} was used to obtain the group lasso estimates.
+The settings considered are:\\ (a) \textit{Balanced groups of equal size}: i.i.d samples of size $n=60,110,160$ are generated from lag-2 ($d=2$) VAR models on $T=5$ time points, comprising of $p=60,120,200$ nodes partitioned into groups of equal size in the range 3-5.\\ (b) \textit{Unbalanced groups:} We retain the same setting as before, however the corresponding node set is partitioned into one larger group of size 10 and many groups of size 5.\\ (c) \textit{Misspecified balanced groups:} i.i.d samples of size $n=60,110,160$ are generated from lag-2 ($d=2$) VAR models on $T=10$ time points, comprising of $p=60,120$ nodes partitioned into groups of size 6.
+Further, for each group there is a 30\% misspecification rate, namely that for every parent group of a downstream node, 30\% of the group members do not exert any effect on it.